Derek Schuurman’s biography

 The Move from Industry to Teaching

 Derek and robot After graduating, I worked in industry as an engineer, but I sensed a call to teaching and began to ponder what my faith had to do with my work.
 Carina encouraged me to read about how a Christian world-and-life view might apply to the world of technology and to pursue further education for teaching.
 I completed my PhD at McMaster University in the area of robotics and computer vision.
-Eventually, I landed in Christian Higher education, a calling she had encouraged despite being far less lucrative than an industry position.
+Eventually, I landed in Christian higher education, a calling she had encouraged despite being far less lucrative than an industry position.
 One of our wedding vows we exchanged was a promise to encourage each other to develop the gifts that God had given us, and this she surely did.

 I began working fulltime at Redeemer College, where I taught for many years.
 It was at Redeemer that I came to appreciate the importance of a solid liberal arts core, also for those studying in fields like computer science.
 Besides teaching, I began speaking and writing about faith and technology and Christian higher education.
 Carina frequently read and edited my writing, giving thoughtful advice and feedback.